Battletoads (2020 video game)

-Battletoads is a beat 'em up video game developed by Dlala Studios with assistance from Rare and published by Xbox Game Studios.
+Battletoads is a 2020 beat 'em up game developed by Dlala Studios with assistance from Rare and published by Xbox Game Studios.
 It is a reboot of the Battletoads series, and the first new entry in 26 years following 1994's Battletoads Arcade.
 The game was released on August 20, 2020, for Windows and Xbox One platforms.

 Gameplay

 Like the original Battletoads, the game is a side-scrolling beat 'em up.
 Up to three players can play cooperatively as the Battletoads; Rash, Pimple and Zitz, each with distinct playstyles.
 The game's graphical style is hand-drawn and has more of a cartoon-styled aesthetic than prior series games.

 The game has an obstacle course reminiscent of the original game's notoriously difficult Turbo Tunnel, but instead of the original's side view, the one in the reboot has the camera behind the bikes.
 The rebooted sequence retains its nostalgic difficulty, with its game over screen providing the player with messages of encouragement, but it also features a range of selectable difficulty settings.